btw-web/btw-web.github.io/_posts/2019-05-16-bicycle-touring.md

 Unfortunately, this kind of explanation does little to appease my friends and family, who don’t quite know what to think.
-When I describe the trip to them, all that most can muster is a condescending “Well . . . that sounds . . . um . . . great.”
-I can tell the concept of a bike tour has never crossed their minds, and, though there are exceptions, they, too, fear the unknown.
+When I describe the trip to them, all that most can muster is a condescending *“Well . . . that sounds . . . um . . . great.”* I can tell the concept of a bike tour has never crossed their minds, and, though there are exceptions, they, too, fear the unknown.
 Some of them also fear for me.

 My mother, no surprise, and my landlord, who would really like me to survive the trip and continue my tenancy, are among the most vocal of my pessimistic supporters:

-“Braddy,” Mom says.
+&mdash; “Braddy,” Mom says.
 “You’re going to sleep in hotels along the way, right?”

-“No, Mom.
+&mdash; “No, Mom.
 Not if I can help it.”

-“What about formal campsites?”
+&mdash; “What about formal campsites?”

-“Nope.
+&mdash; “Nope.
 That’ll blow my budget if I do it too often.”

-“Oh, great!
+&mdash; “Oh, great!
 So you’re just going to pitch a tent on the side of the road where anyone can see you, stop and kill you, and take all your stuff!”

-“Yes, Mother, that’s the plan.
+&mdash; “Yes, Mother, that’s the plan.
 Actually, I was thinking the median would be better than the side of the road.
 That way, psychos and kidney thieves going in either direction can take their shot.
 Ah, that reminds me: Do you know my blood type?”

-“Very funny—“
+&mdash; “Very funny—“

-“No, I’m serious—“
+&mdash; “No, I’m serious—“

-“Right.
+&mdash; “Right.
 What about food?”

 I go on to explain that I’ll carry dehydrated backpacking rations, buy groceries and staples along the way, and gorge myself at every all-you-can-eat dive I find.
 I also explain that, if I do camp near the road, I’ll head far off the beaten path to a